seppmail/SEPPmail365/examples/examples.md

 * Accepted Domains and type
 * Remote domains

+## Integrating a SEPPmail Appliance

+Before you continue the steps below, your SEPPmail must be configure accordingly to be able to process E-Mails for the ExO environment.
+Please see <https://docs.seppmail.com> for more.

-## Add necessary SEPPmail Connectors
+### Step 1 - Add necessary SEPPmail Connectors

 The below command will add new connectors to SEPPmail for Mail processing.